Damigah/Web-App-DevOps-Project/README.md

 3. Outputs
  - vnet_id: An identity of a virtual network.
- - control_plane_subnet_id: Identity of a subnet of a control plane.
+ - control_plane_subnet_id: An identity of a subnet of a control plane.
- - worker_node_subnet_id: Identity of a subnet for a worker node.
+ - worker_node_subnet_id: An identity of a subnet for a worker node.
  - networking_resource_group_name: Resource group name for the network aspects of the AKS cluster.
- - aks_nsg_id: Identity for the network security group.
+ - aks_nsg_id: An identity for the network security group.

 After configuring the settings, you initalise the directory using `terraform init`.
 The set up will be on the main branch in the `networking` directory.